arantachatterjee/target-management-dashboard/README.md

 npm start
 ```

-Alternatively, run the app in dev mode:
+Alternatively, you may run the app locally in development mode:

 ```
 npm run dev
 ```

-Open your browser and navigate to http://localhost:3000 (or the URL shown in your terminal).
+Open your browser and navigate to http://localhost:3000 (or the URL shown in your terminal), to interact with the dashboard in realtime.

 ## Demo